freemansoft/SimpleWebUITestEnvironment/README.md

-# TDD / BDD Selenium Sample
+# BDD with SpecFlow and Selenium against public sites

 Example C# used as a starting point for TDD / BDD class labs.
 We write simple Selenium tests that operate against web sites as part of one of the labs.